2024 Tromsø IL season

 The 2024 season was Tromsø IL's 104th season in existence and the club's fourth consecutive season in the top flight of Norwegian football.
 The club competed in the 2024 Eliteserien as well as the 2024 Norwegian Football Cup and the qualifying stages for the 2024–25 UEFA Conference League.

 Tromsø were inconsistent across the league season and finished 13th in the Eliteserien – avoiding the relegation play-off on goal difference.
-They faired slightly better in the Norwegian Football Cup as they reached the third round before losing to Vålerenga.
+They fared slightly better in the Norwegian Football Cup as they reached the third round before losing to Vålerenga.
 Following a victory against KuPS of Finland in the second qualifying round for the UEFA Conference League, Tromsø were eliminated by Kilmarnock of Scotland.

 Background

 Tromsø IL had had a strong season in 2023.
 It was their third season in the Eliteserien after promotion in 2020 and the club finished third in the league to qualify for the 2024–25 UEFA Conference League qualifying stages.